sostel/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 [**Eye-Supported Navigation**](EyeTracking_Navigation.md)

-Imagine you are reading some information on a distant display or your e-reader and when you reach the end of the displayed text, the text automatically scrolls up to reveal more content.
+Imagine you are reading some information on a distant display or your e-reader, and when you reach the end of the displayed text, the text automatically scrolls up to reveal more content.
-Or how about magically zooming directly toward where you were looking at?
+Or how about magically zooming directly towards where you are looking?
 These are some of the examples showcased in this tutorial about eye-supported navigation.
 In addition, there is an example for hands-free rotation of 3D holograms by making them automatically rotate based on your current focus.